SHAKTI (microprocessor)

-SHAKTI is an open-source initiative by the Reconfigurable Intelligent Systems Engineering (RISE) group at Indian Institute of Technology, Madras to develop the first indigenous Indian industrial-grade processor.
-The aim of SHAKTI initiative includes building an opensource production-grade processor, complete System on Chips (SoCs), development boards and SHAKTI based software platform.
-The primary focus of the team is architecture research to develop SoCs, which is competitive with commercial offerings in the market concerning area, power and performance.
-All the source codes for SHAKTI are open-sourced under the Modified BSD License.
-The project was funded by Ministry of Electronics and Information Technology (MeITY), Government of India.
+Shakti (stylized as SHAKTI) is an open-source initiative by the Reconfigurable Intelligent Systems Engineering (RISE) group at IIT Madras to develop the first indigenous industrial-grade processor.
+The aims of the Shakti initiative include building an open source production-grade processor, complete systems on a chip, microprocessor development boards, and a Shakti-based software platform.
+The main focus of the team is computer architecture research to develop SoCs, which are competitive with commercial offerings in the market in area, power, and performance.
+The source code for Shakti is open-sourced under the Modified BSD License.

+V. Kamakoti carried out the SHAKTI Microprocessor Project, at Prathap Subrahmanyam Centre for Digital Intelligence and Secure Hardware Architecture (Department of Computer Science & Engineering, IIT Madras).
+The Ministry of Electronics and Information Technology supports it through its Digital India RISC-V initiative.

 Processors

-SHAKTI processors are based on the RISC-V ISA.
-The processors are designed to have either 22 nm FinFET or 180 nm CMOS technology nodes depending on the manufacturing foundry.
+Shakti processors are based on the RISC-V instruction set architecture (ISA).
+The processors are designed to have either 22 nm process fin field-effect transistor (FinFET) or 180 nm process complementary metal–oxide–semiconductor (CMOS) technology nodes depending on the manufacturing semiconductor fabrication plant (foundry).

-SHAKTI has envisioned a family of processors as part of its road-map, catering to different segments of the market.
+Shakti plans a family of processors as part of its road-map, catering to different segments of the market.
 They have been broadly categorized into "Base Processors", "Multi-Core Processors" and "Experimental Processors".

-The E and C-classes core are aimed at Internet of Things (IoT), Embedded and Desktop markets.
-The processor design is free of any royalty and is open-sourced under the Modified BSD License.
+The E and C-classes core are for the Internet of things (IoT), embedded system, and desktop computer markets.
+The processor design is free of any royalty and is open-source licensed under the modified BSD License.

-E-class and C-class core are both implemented in Bluespec SystemVerilog (BSV) language.
+E-class and C-class cores are both implemented in Bluespec SystemVerilog (BSV) language, a Haskell dialect.

-The SHAKTI project aims to build 6 variants of processors based on the RISC-V ISA.
+The Shakti project aims to build 6 variants of processors based on the RISC-V ISA.

-Base Classes Of Processors
+Base classes of processors

 E-class

-The E-class are 32/64 bit microcontrollers capable of supporting all extensions of the RISC-V ISA, aimed at low-power and low computer applications.
+The E-class are 32- and 64-bit microcontrollers able to support all extensions of the RISC-V ISA, for low-power and low computer applications.
 The E-class is an in-order 3 stage pipeline having an operational frequency of less than 200 MHz on silicon.
-It is positioned against ARM’s M-class (Cortex-M series) cores.
-It is capable of running real-time operating systems like FreeRTOS, Zephyr and eChronos.
-Market segments of E-class processor support Smart-cards, IoT devices, motor controls and robotic platforms.
+It is positioned against ARM's M-class (Cortex-M series) cores.
+It can run real-time operating systems like FreeRTOS, Zephyr, and eChronos.
+Market segments of E-class processor support smart cards, IoT devices, motor controls, and robotic platforms.

 E-arty35T is a SoC built around E-class.
 The E-arty35T SoC is a single-chip 32-bit E-class microcontroller with 128kB RAM.
-It has 32 General Purpose Input Output (GPIO) pins (out of which upper 16 GPIO pins are dedicated to onboard LEDs and switches), a Platform Level Interrupt Controller (PLIC), a Counter, 2 Serial Peripheral (SPI), 2 Universal Asynchronous Receiver Transmitter (UART), 1 Inter-Integrated Circuit (I2C), 6 Pulse Width Modulator (PWM) and an inbuilt Xilinx analog-to-digital converter (X-ADC).
+It has 32 general-purpose input/output (GPIO) pins (out of which upper 16 GPIO pins are dedicated to onboard LEDs and switches), a platform level interrupt controller (PLIC), a Counter, 2 Serial Peripheral Interface (SPI), 2 universal asynchronous receiver-transmitter (UART), 1 Inter-Integrated Circuit (I²C), 6 pulse-width modulator (PWM) and an inbuilt Xilinx analog-to-digital converter (X-ADC).